Complete Subset Averaging with Many Instruments: Approximate MSE under Different Circumstances

-\section{Irrelevant Instruments}
+\subsection{Irrelevant Instruments}

 The higher-order MSE expansion in the previous section assumes an increasing sequence of instruments where the instruments are strong enough for $\sqrt{N}$-consistency and the existence of higher-order terms.
 This implies that the concentration parameter, which measures the strength of the instruments, increases at the rate of $N$.
-An important feature of the CSA-2SLS is that no instrument is excluded either in finite sample or asymptotically due to equal-weight averaging.
-Although irrelevant instruments can be excluded in principle by a good pre-screening method, it is important to investigate whether the CSA-2SLS estimator and the MSE expansion are still valid if irrelevant instruments happen to be included in the averaging.
-In contrast, irrelevant instruments can be excluded by zero or negative weight in \citet{kuersteiner2010constructing}.
+An important feature of the CSA-2SLS is that no instrument is excluded either in finite samples or asymptotically due to equal-weighted averaging.
+Assume that the econometrician does not know whether irrelevant instruments are included or not.
+Although irrelevant instruments can be excluded when a pre-screening method is available, it is important to investigate whether the CSA-2SLS estimator and the MSE expansion are still valid if irrelevant instruments happen to be included in the averaging.
+In contrast, irrelevant instruments can be excluded by zero or negative weights in \citet{kuersteiner2010constructing}.

-In this section, we derive the MSE assuming that a set of the instruments is irrelevant and the set may grow as $N$ and $K$ increase.
-This makes the concentration parameter become smaller in level than the case with only relevant instruments for given $N$ and $K$.
+In this section, we derive the MSE under a growing set of irrelevant instruments as $N$ and $K$ increase.
+This makes the concentration parameter smaller in level for given $N$ and $K$ than the case where all the instruments are relevant.
 By comparing the MSEs with and without irrelevant instruments we can analyze the effect of irrelevant instruments on the MSE.
 Under the many weak instruments asymptotics of \citet{chao2005consistent}, the growth rate of the concentration parameter can be slower than $N$.
-We do not take this approach because assuming a slower growth rate of the concentration parameter would break down $\sqrt{N}$-consistency of the 2SLS estimator and the validity of the higher-order expansion.
+In this case, the 2SLS estimator is not $\sqrt{N}$-consistent anymore and it would be difficult to compare the higher-order expansion with the other case.
+Thus, we leave the analysis with many weak instruments for future research.

 For the sake of simplicity, we assume that there is no exogenous variables, $x_{1i}$, so the model simplifies to